-Article 34 Statement on departure
+Article 35 Statement on departure

 - 1. Every student who seeks to terminate his enrolment without having passed the study programme's final examination will be invited for an interview. - 2.
-At the student's request, the student may be issued a statement listing any results achieved.
-Results of successful tests without credits can be converted into an equivalent of credits based on the study load.
-(Section 7.11 of the WHW.) - 3.
-The statement must specify that the interim examination test results will in principle be valid for ten years.
+At the student's request, the student may be issued a statement listing any results achieved. - The statement must specify that the interim examination test results will in principle be valid for ten years.
 The statement can include a reservation in the event of a substantial overhaul of the study programme.
-See Article 29.
+(See Article 29.)